EjazSayyed/neptune-utils/README.md

 ==>All scripts will now be sent to Gremlin Server - [neptune-cluster-endpoint]/172.31.23.188:8182] - type ':remote console' to return to local mode gremlin>
 ```
+Now, let us find a sample user from `User` vertices and use it for running few queries.

 [TODO: Few Queries Here]